 If nnn is missing, its value is defaulted to zero.
 If mmm is missing, its value is defaulted to 200 hex (word 512).
-If TS is specified with bounds, the current and next CCS addresses are output to LO regardless of whether or not the address is within the bounds; however, the remainder of the trace is suppressed.
+If TS is specified with bounds, the current CCS address is output to LO regardless of whether or not the address is within the bounds; however, the remainder of the trace is suppressed.